Data Centers in Karlovac

 Natural Disaster Risk

-Croatia has a Low overall natural disaster risk profile, with an INFORM Risk score of 2.5 out of 10, as of September 2025.
-This rating indicates a stable environment for critical infrastructure investment.
+Karlovac has a low overall natural disaster risk profile, with an INFORM Risk score of 2.5 out of 10 as of September 2025.
+This stability is a key advantage for critical infrastructure planning and ensuring high availability.

 - River Flood: The highest individual risk factor for the area.